W. D. L. Fernando: Cases

-Although WDL was designated as J.M.O Colombo he was J.M.O Ceylon as his services were sought by Police and Courts all over the country in resolving complicated cases.
+Although Fernando was designated as J.M.O Colombo he was J.M.O Ceylon as his services were sought by Police and Courts all over the country in resolving complicated cases.

 In 1953 together with Sir Sydney Smith, WDL examined the gunshot wounds on S. W. R. D. Bandaranaike before P. R. Anthonis began operating when Bandaranaike was assassinated.

 In 1959 he was involved with post mortem of Anuradhapura Road Thimbiriwewa murder case (known as Wilpattu Murder).
 He played a vital role in convicting Alfred de Zoysa for the murder of A.K.D.
 Perera in Kalattawa jungle.

 Positions held

-Dr Fernando was a founding member of the Ceylon College of Physicians, President of Sri Lanka Medical Association, President of the Medico-Legal Society, President of Ceylon Cancer Society, Vice President of Ceylon Medical Council, Vice President of Ceylon College of Physicians, Vice President of Organization of Professional Associations and President of the Government Medical Officer's Association (GMOA).
+Fernando was a founding member of the Ceylon College of Physicians, President of Sri Lanka Medical Association, President of the Medico-Legal Society, President of Ceylon Cancer Society, Vice President of Ceylon Medical Council, Vice President of Ceylon College of Physicians, Vice President of Organisation of Professional Associations and President of the Government Medical Officer's Association (GMOA).